Broader Impacts / Education and Outreach

 - increased public scientific literacy and public engagement with science and technology;

 - development of a diverse, globally competitive STEM workforce;

 - increased partnerships between academia, industry, and others;

 - increased economic competitiveness of the United States;

 - enhanced infrastructure for research and education.

 These examples are not intended to be comprehensive; they merely illustrate some of the possibilities for creatively addressing the broader impacts criterion.

 Guidance for Developing a Broader Impacts Plan

-Developing a Broader Impacts Plan for Your NSF Proposal (BRDO): A user-friendly guide with perspectives and advice garnered over more than a decade of working with UC Berkeley faculty on broader impacts for their proposals.
-Contents include general characteristics of high-quality broader impacts plans; simple steps to help you develop one; a suggested structure for writing up your plan; and guidance on budgeting for broader impacts.
+Developing a Broader Impacts Plan for Your NSF Proposal is a user-friendly guide developed by BRDO that includes general characteristics of high-quality broader impacts plans; a suggested structure for writing up your plan; and guidance on budgeting for broader impacts.